These easy rotisserie chicken tacos are the perfect way to use up chicken leftovers!

 - Baked Chicken

-The store-bought chicken I bought was seasoned with salt and pepper but you can roast your own as well with flavors such as chili, cumin, lemon, etc. One of the stores I shop at has a BBQ roasted chicken and I am so tempted to make BBQ chicken tacos.
+The store-bought chicken I bought was seasoned with salt and pepper but you can roast your own as well with flavors such as chili powder, paprika, cumin, lemon, lime, etc. One of the stores I shop at has a BBQ roasted chicken and I am so tempted to make BBQ chicken tacos.

 You can do whatever you want to the chicken to add whatever flavor you’re craving.

-I prefer using chicken breast, but chicken thighs are also great for chicken tacos!
+I prefer using chicken breast, but chicken thighs are also great for chicken tacos as the meat is more tender (I’m trying to avoid the “m word” here)!

 How to make easy chicken tacos